hashgraph/hedera-mirror-node/docs/importer/README.md

 ## Building the Citus docker image
 The citus image is built and then pushed to our [Docker Hub repository](https://hub.docker.com/repository/docker/mirrornodeswirldslabs/citus/general).
-A multi-platform alpine linux image is built in order to be used for local testing (arm64 on M-series Macs) and Github CI workflows (amd64).
-In production environments, citus is enabled through stackgres SGShardedCluster and doesn't use the custom image.
+A multi-platform alpine linux image is built in order to be used for local testing (arm64 on M-series Macs).
+This image will need to be maintained until the [upstream builder](https://github.com/citusdata/docker/tree/master) provides a multi-platform supporting arm64.

+In production and ci environments, citus is enabled through stackgres SGShardedCluster and doesn't use the custom image.

 `DockerFile` to build a custom image to be used in v2 testing is located in the following folder:
 ```hedera-mirror-node/hedera-mirror-importer/src/main/resources/db/scripts/v2/docker```